D-backs' Zac Gallen loses World Series no-hit bid on Corey Seager's leadoff single in 7th inning

-PHOENIX (AP) — Arizona ace Zac Gallen lost his World Series no-hit bid when Texas' Corey Seager singled through a hole in the shifted infield leading off the seventh inning in Game 5 on Wednesday night.
+“It was everything that he could possibly give us and then some,” Diamondbacks manager Torey Lovullo said.
+“I know what’s inside of him.
+I know where his heart is.
+And he didn’t let us down.”

-Seager hit a knuckle-curve off the end of his bat with third baseman Evan Longoria positioned near the shortstop position and shortstop Geraldo Perdomo near second base.
+There have been two no-hitters in World Series history.
+The New York Yankees' Larsen pitched a perfect game against the Brooklyn Dodgers at Yankee Stadium in Game 5 in 1956, and Houston's Cristian Javier, Bryan Abreu, Rafael Montero and Ryan Pressly combined for a no-hitter in Game 4 at Philadelphia last year.

-Evan Carter followed with a double, and then Mitch Garver scored Seager with a single, giving Texas a 1-0 lead.
-Gallen struck out Josh Jung with his 83rd pitch, then was pulled by manager Torey Lovullo.
+Gallen's bid ended when Seager hit a knuckle-curve off the end of his bat with third baseman Evan Longoria moved near the shortstop position and shortstop Geraldo Perdomo all the way by second base.
+The ball bounced through open infield.

-With the Diamondbacks trying to overcome a 3-1 Fall Classic deficit, Gallen retired his first 14 batters before walking Nathaniel Lowe on a low 3-1 fastball.
-The 28-year-old right-hander struck out five.
+A 28-year-old right-hander, Gallen retired his first 14 batters before walking Nathaniel Lowe on a low 3-1 fastball.
+He lasted one more batter after Garver's single, striking out six in 6 1/3 innings while allowing one run and three hits.

-Before Seager's hit, Gallen allowed just five balls out of the infield, flyouts by Marcus Semien leading off the game, by Leody Taveras in the third, by Garver and Jung in the fifth and by Travis Jankowski in the sixth.
+“I would have rather given up a thousand runs tonight and still won the game,” he said softly in the quiet Diamondbacks clubhouse.

-Lourdes Gurriel Jr. caught Garver’s drive at the front of the left-field warning track and ran down Jung’s ball in front of the wall in left-center, 393 feet from home plate.
+A year after going 12-4 with a 2.54 ERA and finishing fifth in NL Cy Young Award voting, Gallen was 17-9 with a 3.54 ERA in a career-high 34 starts.
+He struggled to a 2-3 record and 4.54 ERA in six postseason starts.

 AP MLB: https://apnews.com/hub/mlb